gulianis/Machine-Learning-Engineering-NanoDegree-Final-Project/README.md

   --------------------
   Project Description
   --------------------
-    The point of the project is to see if it is possible to time market (S&P).
-What a lot of investors say to do is hold money
+    The point of the project is to see if it is possible to time market (S&P 500).
+A lot of famous investors advise to hold
-    in S&P over time to accumalte wealth.
+    money in S&P over time to accumalte wealth.
 I wanted to see if Reinforcement Learning could be used to time the market and
-    predict when the market was going to go down and take money out during those time and predict when the market is going up
-    and put money back in the market during those times.
-Specifically I'm using the Q-learning algorithm.
+    beat the S&P 500 index.
+Specifically I used the Q-learning Reinforcement Learning algorithm.
   -------------
   Prerequisites
   -------------